filswan/multi-chain-storage/README.md

 - Then the estimated amount of money will be locked.
 - The overpayment part that is locked will be returned through the unlock operation later

-### DAO Organization
-- If Dao detects that the file uploaded by the user has been chained, it will trigger a signature operation

 ### DAO Signature
-- If Dao detects that the file uploaded by the user has been chained, it will trigger a signature operation
+- If DAO detects that the file uploaded has been chained, it will trigger a signature operation

 ### Unlock Payment
 - When more than half of the dao have been signed, the unlock operation will be triggered